 Appellate decision-maker.
-If the College does not summarily deny the appeal, the College will appoint an appellate decision-maker(s)'s role is limited to reviewing the underlying record of the investigation and hearing, the appealing party's ("Appellant") written appeal statement, any response to that statement by the other party ("Appellee"), and information presented at a meeting of the appellate decision-maker, if convened.
+If the College does not summarily deny the appeal, the College will appoint an appellate decision-maker(s).
+The appellate decision-maker(s)'s role is limited to reviewing the underlying record of the investigation and hearing, the appealing party's ("Appellant") written appeal statement, any response to that statement by the other party ("Appellee"), and information presented at a meeting of the appellate decision-maker, if convened.